 In some movies, the watches are merely set dressing, just another part of the background.
 When a watch is used well, though, it not only adds dimension to the film, it deepens our understanding of the characters.
 This is why the appearance of watches in movies is so interesting.
 It’s also why so many brands have been happy to see their timepieces on the wrists of Hollywood’s most famous characters.

-Click here to see watches worn by big screen criminals including Don Corleone, Tony Montana and Danny Ocean.
+If you are a movie buff, click here to see watches worn by big screen criminals including Don Corleone, Tony Montana and Danny Ocean.
+If you like 007, see the history of James Bond watches here.